BlueEquinoxDev/waste-detection-aidl/README.md

 The output will be different according to the model used in the API.
 Here an example:
 ![web_pred](readme_images/web_prediction.png)
 To try another picture use the **Try a different image** button.

-## Next Steps --> To do Marti
-- Implement the GUI in